huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

 # Training Examples

-**NOTE:** These scripts and options should change as the project makes progress.

 **NOTE:** After changing files in directory `aligned_reid`, you have to install the package again by `python setup.py install --record installed_files.txt`.
 Because scripts that import from this `aligned_reid` package in fact import from site-package, you have to install to update the site-package.

-To train and test ResNet-50 + Triplet Global Loss on Market1501
+To train and test ResNet-50 + Triplet Global Loss on Market1501:

 ```bash
 python script/tri_loss/train.py \